-Since 2013, 325 Team4Tech volunteers from 18 technology companies including Adobe, Apple, Autodesk, Box, Cisco, Coursera, Facebook, Google, Computer Sciences Corporation, Coursera, Hewlett Packard Enterprise, Intel, Intersol, Intuit, Pearson, Pure Storage, Visa, and VMware have participated in 38 projects in Brazil, Cambodia, Costa Rica, India, Kenya, Malawi, Rwanda, South Africa, Tanzania, United States, and Vietnam, benefiting over 44,000 students and teachers.
+Since 2013, 411 Team4Tech volunteers from 35 technology companies including Adobe, Autodesk, Box, Hewlett Packard Enterprise, Intel, Pure Storage, and VMware have participated in 47 projects in 15 countries, benefiting over 50,000 students and teachers annually.
 Team4Tech’s goal is to reach 100,000 teachers and students by 2022.
-Download our Approach Paper to learn more about the strategy and methodology behind our projects.
-Take a look at our 2015 Impact Report and our 2016 Impact Report to learn more about what we've accomplished so far.

 Doubling English Literacy Test Scores for First Graders in Kenya